Federal Reserve lifts interest rates another 0.75 percentage point

 "The Fed forward guidance shifted in a dovish direction," Wall Street analyst Adam Crisafulli of Vital Knowledge told investors in a client note.
 "Previously, the Fed simply said that future rate hikes would be appropriate.
 However, now there is a lot more text, and importantly, the Fed says it will consider existing tightening steps, the lagged effect of policy, and 'economic and financial developments.'"

-Fed Chair Jerome Powell is set to address reporters at 2:30 p.m.
-Eastern time, when he is expected to detail the bank's economic outlook.
+Fed Chair Jerome Powell began addressing reporters at 2:30 p.m.
+Eastern time, detailing the bank's economic outlook.

 for more features.